Zeeshan-Khan1/Kubernetes-guide/section-02-introduction-to-kubernetes/01-container-orchestration-engine.md

 - **Desired State**: The configuration that defines how your application should run
 - **Reconciliation Loop**: The continuous process that ensures actual state matches desired state
 - **Self-Healing**: Automatic replacement of failed containers
-- **Scalability**: Ability to handle increased load by adding resources
+- **Scalability**: Ability to handle increased load by adding resources.

 ## Next Steps